Aino Pervik: Life and career

 Pervik was born in Rakvere on 22 April 1932.
 She attended school first in Järvakandi from 1939, then in Tallinn at a teachers seminary from 1946 to 1950.
 She studied Finno-Ugric philology at the Tartu State University from 1950, graduating in 1955.

 Pervik lived in Tallinn from 1955.
 She worked as an editor of children's and young-adult literature for the Estonian State Publishing House, and from 1960 as editor of programs for young people for Eesti Televisioon (ETV).
 She published her first children's book, Kersti sõber Miina (Kersti's Friend Miina), in 1961.
 From 1967, she was a freelance writer and translator from Hungarian, translating books by Emil Kolozsvári Grandpierre, Éva Janikovszky, Iván Mándy and Kálmán Mikszáth.
 She joined the Estonian Writers' Union in 1974.
 Her books were translated into many languages.
 She also wrote novellas and poetry.

 Pervik received the Juhan Smuul literary award in 1976, the Friedebert Tuglas short story award in 1983 and the annual award of the Estonian Writers' Union in 2012, among many awards.

 Personal life

 Pervik married writer Eno Raud in 1961; they had three children: scholar and writer Rein Raud, musician and writer Mihkel Raud and children's writer and illustrator Piret Raud.
 Her husband died in 1996.

 Pervik died on 12 August 2025, at the age of 93.

 Work

 Pervik wrote more than 60 children's books; some of them were translated, into 12 languages, and were adapted for stage and film.
 Her topics include preservation of ecological balance, clashes of different cultures, finding of identity, war and freedom.
-In her children's books, she combined fairy-tale and fantasy elements with realistic everyday life.
-She made children think.
+In her children's books, she combined fairy-tale and fantasy elements with realistic everyday life, with an aim of didacticism.
 Among her best-known books are Kunksmoor, Arabella, the Pirate's daughter, and Dear mr Q.